OpenL2D/moc3ingbird/README.md

 If you attach a debugger to the crashing application, you should see the EXCEPTION_ACCESS_VIOLATION exception, SIGSEGV, or some other equivalent.

 The `src/moc3.hexpat` pattern supports all MOC3 files.
-Some examples may be found at <https://live2d.com/en/download/sample-data/>.
-Please note those examples are copyrighted by Live2D Inc. and may come with extra restrictions.
+Some samples may be found at <https://live2d.com/en/download/sample-data/>.
+Please note those samples are copyrighted by Live2D Inc. and may come with extra restrictions.

 ## License